top of page

 Clip: Victoria Daily Times (1969) Victoria, British Columbia

-Islanders came to love their albino whale Alice, who had become one of the greatest Pacific marine celebrities of British Columbia, second only to Caddy the Cadborosaurus.
-But in 1965, Alice disappeared.
-Sightings of a white orca were reported as Alice in the media, but the whale's black dorsal fin proved it wasn't her.
-Russian newspapers reported that one of their whaling ships had caught a white orca in their nets off the coast of the Queen Charlotte Islands, but the whale's size and description did not match Alice.
-The Canadian Coast Guard later confirmed that Russian whaling ships were not even in the area at the reported time.
-Years later, in 1969, after several reports of false sightings, Alice and her pod reappeared just off William Head, not far from where her pod was first sighted over two decades earlier.
-It would be the last confirmed sighting of Vancouver Island's beloved albino whale, Alice.
+Vancouver Islanders loved their albino whale Alice, who had become one of the greatest marine celebrities of British Columbia (second only to Caddy the Cadborosaurus).
+But in 1965, Alice suddenly disappeared.
+Sightings of a white orca were reported in island newspapers, but the whale's size and black dorsal fin proved it wasn't Alice.
+At the same time, newspapers overseas reported that a white orca was netted by a Russian whaling ship just off the coast of the Queen Charlotte Islands, but the whale's size and description proved again that it wasn't Alice.
+In 1969, however, Alice resurfaced near Race Rocks, where her pod first appeared in 1946.
+It would be the last confirmed sighting of Alice before she disappeared forever.

 1970::A Second Albino Orca Appears and Is Captured in Pedder Bay

-"1970::A Second Albino Orca Appears and Is Captured in Pedder Bay"
+"1970::A Second Albino Orca Is Captured in Pedder Bay"

 Clip: Victoria Daily Times (1970)